Sandalwood Academy of Information Technology

 - Web Design (9001110)

 The Information Technology Program is designed for high school students to understand, communicate, and adapt to a digital world as it impacts their personal life, society, and the business world.
 Exposure to foundational knowledge in hardware, software, Networking, Digital Design, and Web Design are taught in a computer lab with hands-on activities and project focused tasks.
 Employability skills are integrated into activities, tasks, and projects throughout the course standards to demonstrate the skills required by business and industry.
 Various forms of technologies will be highlighted to expose students to emerging technologies impacting the digital world.
 Professional communication skills and practices, problem-solving, ethical and legal issues, and the impact of effective presentation skills are taught in these courses as a foundational knowledge to prepare students to be college and career ready.
 The knowledge and skills taught in these courses build upon each other to form a comprehensive introduction to the digital world.

-*Digital Information Technology is the foundational course that students begin with and then move forward in the I.T. track, taking additional I.T. classes offered as available.
+*Digital Information Technology is the foundational course that students begin with before advancing in the I.T. track and taking additional I.T. classes offered as available.

 **The Advanced Placement (AP) Computer Science Principles course can be completed first, if the student has already completed the Algebra 1 course.